 If you have been invited to participate in the survey, find more information here.

-The Household Pulse Survey is a 20-minute online survey studying how the coronavirus pandemic and other emergent issues are impacting households across the country from a social and economic perspective.
+The Household Pulse Survey measures how the coronavirus pandemic and other emergent issues are impacting households across the country from a social and economic perspective.

-The HPS continues asking about core demographic household characteristics (including sexual orientation and gender identity), as well as asking questions about the following topics:
+The HPS also asks about core demographic household characteristics (including sexual orientation and gender identity), as well as the following topics:

 The HPS continues to be a collaborative undertaking and is fielded in partnership with the following federal agencies: